 My previous post was pretty anxious and depressive.
 I wrote Trying to escape my cancer thoughts.
-To sum it up I was really shaken after Kate Preston`s death, and I spent most of my time running away from my feelings.
-I was grieving in a way even though I didn’t know her.
-My walking was in the beginning rather obsessive.
-But I decided to continue with what has become a daily habit.
+My walking was in the beginning rather obsessive but I decided to continue with what has become a daily habit.
 To make my activities even more interesting I decided to invest in a Fitbit watch.
 To be honest it is super motivational and helps me proceed my work for a better health.

 Fitbit charge 4 watch